sg-developer-portal/TechBiz-Documentation-Clone/configure-products.md

 When an administrator [configures a product](#provide-configuration-details) in the TechBiz portal, the corresponding product team will be notified to provision resources.
 After the resources have been provisioned, the administrator is notified by email.

->**Note:** When the administrator logs into TechBiz, a notification bell icon will be displayed to notify that the resources have been provisioned.

 ?> **Note:** When the administrator logs into TechBiz, a notification bell icon will be displayed to indicate that the resources have been provisioned.

 >## Status and action to be taken